 Technical accounting skills serve a variety of purposes for companies that are looking to fill open positions.
 First and foremost, these skills ensure the precise recording of financial transactions and facilitate accurate forecasting for the future.
 Without technology, critical business predictions like projected revenue growth or future labor needs wouldn’t be possible.

 Technical finance skills are essential for keeping business operations efficient.
-It’s estimated that 50% of accounting tasks can be automated through currently available technology, while labor-intensive tasks like tax, payroll, and audits will have the ability to be fully automated by 2020.
+Many day-to-day tasks such as invoicing, payables, and reconciliations are now automated, and automation continues to improve for labor-intensive tasks like tax, payroll, and audits.
 But automation doesn’t happen in a vacuum—at least not yet.
-Employers need knowledgeable accountants and finance professionals who can harness automation tools in a strategic way.
+Employers need knowledgeable accountants and finance professionals who can strategically harness automation tools.

 Even with the best technology, mistakes happen.
 A thorough knowledge of accounting software and applications in conjunction with Generally Accepted Accounting Principles is necessary to catch errors before they spiral into the thousands or even millions of dollars.